ndench/probot-merge-when-green/README.md

 Tired of waiting for long-running tests before merging pull requests?

-Label your pull requests with `merge when green` then let merge when green to patiently "wait" for all tests to pass then merge your pull request.
+Label your pull requests with `merge when green` then let Merge when green to patiently "wait" for all tests to pass then merge your pull request (and delete the pull request branch - you can always restore it).

 ![](https://raw.githubusercontent.com/phstc/probot-merge-when-green/master/merge-when-green-1.png)
 ![](https://raw.githubusercontent.com/phstc/probot-merge-when-green/master/merge-when-green-2.png)